anishnath/ansible/03-ansible-user-setup.md

 ```

-From the Ansible Controller run the following command for each target node:
+__Or Alternatilvely from the Ansible Controller run the following command for each target node__
 ```
 [ansible@controller-node] ssh-copy-id ansible@hostname
 ```